KushajveerSingh/Random-Duty-List/README.md

 * 'index.php' is the main login page that would open as the home page.
 * Then you would be redirected to 'main_page.php'
 * From there on every button that is available would have a seperate page of it's own by the same name
+* Also refer to the Database folder and view the README to get familiar with the database schema used for this Project.

 ## License
 MIT License